AryanPadmanabhan/Phase2--commands/README.md

 # Phase2--commands

+Command functions -

-This script will grab the relative volume of a stock (current volume of the day divided by the average volume).
+Relative Volume: Grab the relative volume of a stock (current volume of the day divided by the average volume).
 You can adjust the average volume as needed.
-Also, it will find the top most liquid option contracts given a stock and a contract type.
-It returns a table.

-Currently, I have this data being fed through a discord channel.
-However, you can change it to display anywhere.
+Liquid Options: Locates the most liquid option contracts given two parameters (stock, contract type) and returns the top 5 options with the highest volume across every option avaialible in the public market.
+It will also provide the strike prices

+Short Float: Retrives the short float of a given stock from yfinance

+Squeeze Metrics: Gets a screenshot of the dark pool data in the stock market

+Twitter: Gets a screenshot of most talked about stocks on Twitter

+WSB: Gets a screenshot of most talked about stocks on r/wallstreetbets